Amimalek/TripsXplorer/README.md

 # TripsXplorer
 This project uses React, Next.js, and Bootstrap 5 to create a user interface for accessing "Trips" API data.

-Certainly!
-It sounds like your project involves creating a rich user interface for accessing data from the "Trips" API you worked on in Assignment 1.
-You will be using React and Next.js to build this interface.
-Here's a brief description of your project:

 Project Overview:

 Objective: Build a user-friendly interface for accessing and viewing trip data from the "Trips" API using React and Next.js.